 LINKS TO PRESENTATIONS AND COURSES

-*In these four segments, taped while lecturing in Zurich, Dr. Flexer provides more information about auditory brain development as related to language, literacy and use of technology:
+*In these five segments, taped while lecturing in Zurich, Dr. Flexer provides more information about auditory brain development as related to language, literacy and use of technology:

 Segment #1 - Carol Flexer explains why sound is information and the ears are the doorway to the brain.

 Segment #2 - If when we are born, the brain is a blank slate, does this mean brain development is dependent on the sounds we hear as infants?

 Segment #3 - Listen to what Prof Carol Flexer says about parents who don't understand the importance of consistent hearing aid use or perhaps feel there is no rush for Hearing aids.